philippinespire/2022_PIRE_omics_workshop/README_workshop.md

 Yet, every now and then one library can fail and you might end up with only 2 sets of files.
 Thus, the following SPAdes script is optimized to run the first 3 libraries independently and 2 or 3 libraries together for your "all" assembly as needed.

-Note: If your species has 4 or more libraries, you will need to modify the script to run the 4th,5th,.. library and so on (you'll only need to add the necessary libraries to the SPAdes command)
+Note: If your species has 4 or more libraries, you will need to modify the script to run the 4th,5th,.. library and so on (you'll only need to add the necessary libraries to the SPAdes command).
-No changes necessary for running the first, second, thrid, or all the libraries together (if you have 2 or 3 libraries only).
+ No changes necessary for running the first, second, thrid, or all the libraries together (i.e. if you have 2 or 3 libraries only).

 ##### **2c.
-Use the decontaminated files to run one assembly for each of your libraries independently and then one combining all**
+Run SPAdes and QUAST.
+Use the decontaminated files to run one assembly for each of your libraries independently and then one combining all (multiple days)**

 Execute [runSPADEShimem_R1R2_noisolate.sbatch](https://github.com/philippinespire/pire_ssl_data_processing/blob/main/scripts/runSPADEShimem_R1R2_noisolate.sbatch).
 Example using the 1st library:
 ```bash